-Use this tool (www.tuition.psu.edu/CostEstimate.aspx) to determine your first-year cost of attendance, and know how you will pay for your education before committing.
+Use this tool www.cce.psu.edu to determine your first-year cost of attendance, and know how you will pay for your education before committing.
 We would rather talk you out of attending Penn State than have you saddled with crippling debt; your peace of mind and financial stability are more important than any program!